 Starting in Canada …

-CloseCommute is completing preparations for the initial campaign to reduce the commuting time and distance of millions of Canadians.
+CloseCommute is developing a blueprint for the initial Closer Commutes campaign to reduce the commuting time and distance of thousands of Vancouver area workers.
 The process – for commuters and their employers – is simple to understand and implement: allow and encourage long commuters to switch workplaces with someone doing the same job at a different location so both can work closer to their homes.
-The impact will be positively amazing: we expect a 5% to 10% reduction in overall daily vehicular traffic in each metro region.
+The impact will be impressive: we project a 5% to 10% reduction in overall daily vehicular traffic.

 - For long commuters – more quality time each day, lower stress and improved health, reduced commuting costs, etc.

 - For employers – reduced costs for absenteeism, hiring, training and extended health benefits, higher productivity, etc.

 - For society and the environment – $100s of millions in regional economic benefits, reduced traffic load, faster commercial deliveries due to reduced congestion, less pollution and greenhouse gas emissions, etc.

 CloseCommute Systems is providing the scientific foundation and a toolkit for employers.

 Our recently-completed analysis of employee commuting data for RBC Royal Bank of Canada confirms our approach is realistic, and our projections for traffic reductions are plausible.
 More than 75% of the bank's employees appear to be commuting longer than is necessary.
 For at least half of all employees, there is one peer, if not several, doing the same job at a different branch who could immediately swap locations for mutual benefit – not to mention the benefits to the employer and society – at no cost to the bank.
 Our examination of data for teachers, municipal employees, healthcare workers and other occupations (using our StatCan dataset, see below) confirms the scope is similar across all sectors.

 We've assembled an extensive annotated bibliography of peer-reviewed research into the effects of long commuting – it is grim reading, and a call for action by everyone.